jerodvenemafm/getting-started-vuejs/README.md

 > New to video streaming?
 Learn [how LiveSwitch works](https://developer.liveswitch.io/liveswitch-cloud/get-started/intro.html), how it integrates with Single-Page Applications and which protocols it uses.

-## Set up your LiveSwitch Application ##
+## Option 2: Walkthrough ##
+This section will guide you step-by-step through the process of building the application outlined above.
+Here we go!

 ### Get Your Application ID and Secret ###
 When you signed up for LiveSwitch, a new application was created for you (or you could have created a new one).
-You will need some details about that application to communicate with Auth0.
+You will need some details about that application to communicate with LiveSwitch.
 You can get these details from the [Applications section in the LiveSwitch console](https://console.liveswitch.io/#/applications).

+First, go to the application list view:

 ![Application List](https://i.imgur.com/7Zbf2NY.png)
 <div align="center"><em>Application List</em></div>

-Select your application from the list to view its details:
+Next, select your application from the Application List to view its details:

 ![Default Application](https://i.imgur.com/cpmYBWo.png)
 <div align="center"><em>Application Settings</em></div>

-From this list you will need the Application ID and Shared Secret
+From this detail view, you will need the Application ID and Shared Secret
-> If you download the sample from the top of this page, these details are filled out for you.

 ## Create a Sample Application ##
 > The following tutorial creates a new Vue application using the Vue CLI, and presents some common ways to build Vue applications, in terms of its structure and naming conventions.
-If you are using this guide to integrate the Auth0 SDK into your Vue application, you may need to adjust some of the steps to suit your scenario.
+If you are using this guide to integrate the LiveSwitch SDK into your Vue application, you may need to adjust some of the steps to suit your scenario.

 If you don't already have an existing application, you can create one using the [Vue CLI](https://cli.vuejs.org/guide/) tool.
 Using the terminal, find a location on your drive where you want to create the project and run the following commands: